mozilla/open-leadership-framework/_articles/framework.md

 ### Build for Sharing

 - Commons-based Production
-  - Evaluates online platforms for sharing project content, documentation, and comms.
+  - Evaluates online platforms for sharing project content, documentation and comms.
   - Sets internal and external levels of openness that meet community needs.
   - Ensures the online accessibility and adaptability of the project for use by others.
 - Data Stewardship